spitfirex86/Ray2Fix/README.md

 ## How to Install

 #### Prerequisites:
-- The [GOG.com version](https://www.gog.com/game/rayman_2_the_great_escape) of the game installed using the [standalone installer](https://www.gog.com/downloads/rayman_2_the_great_escape/en1installer0).
+- Recommended: The [GOG.com version](https://www.gog.com/game/rayman_2_the_great_escape) of the game installed using the [standalone installer](https://www.gog.com/downloads/rayman_2_the_great_escape/en1installer0).
+- GOG Galaxy is not supported (just use the standalone installer)
-- Uplay, Ubisoft Connect and Retail CD/DVD versions are not supported.
+- Retail CD/DVD versions are not supported (due to a different game EXE that includes DRM)
-- GOG Galaxy is not supported.
+- Ubisoft Connect - investigating.
+Some report that it works, others that it does not.
+Try at your own risk.
 #### Guide:
 - Download the **[latest release zip](https://github.com/spitfirex86/Ray2Fix/releases/latest)** and extract all files to Rayman 2 installation directory.
 - Run R2FixCfg.exe and choose your preferred display resolution.